-We plan to scaffold the tower and selected other parts of the building, undertaking the fairly extensive stonework repairs, replacements and repointing that are now required.
-The work is of a specialist nature, and therefore we will need to select highly capable stonemasons to handle the project.
-The pews in the church will be completely removed to allow for the replacement of the whole of the nave floor.
+Recent funding grants enabled us to scaffold the tower and selected other parts of the building, and carry out work on the stonework repairs, replacements and repointing that was urgently required.
+The work was of a specialist nature, and we commissioned Vitruvius Conservation to carry out the project.
+The pews in the church will later be completely removed to allow for the replacement of the whole of the nave floor.
 We also plan to construct additional catering facilities and toilet accommodation within the overall restoration plan.

 St Mary’s is inhibited in its opportunities to expand and broaden its depth of worship and community activities by the rigidity and limitations of the furnishings, and also due to the lack of visitor facilities that match up to modern day standards and expectations.
 Further, due to the inadequate, and sometimes faulty, heating system, the church is often too cold in the winter months to comfortably accommodate events.
 This substantially reduces the usefulness of the building for worship and community engagement.
 The church also lacks any washroom or toilet facilities, or adequate catering facilities.
 The nearest option is a church hall approximately 100 metres away, with outside male and female toilets.
 This does not cater well either for people attending church services, or for an audience, for example, attending a classical concert.
 The lack of facilities also reduces the opportunities for extended use of the building by local schools.